-Heat an oven to 160C.
+- Heat an oven to 160C/Fan 140C/Gas Mark 3.
 Loosen the cloves of garlic from the main stem of the bulb a little and wrap with foil.
-Before closing the top, season with salt and drizzle the olive oil on top and around the cloves.
-Place on a baking try and roast in the oven for around 1 hour.
-Remove from the oven and check – the cloves should be soft when squeezed and a golden-brown colour.
+Before closing the top, season with salt and drizzle the Olive Oil on top and around the cloves.
+Place on a baking tray and roast in the oven for around 1 hour.
+Remove from the oven and check them – the cloves should be soft when squeezed and a golden-brown colour.
 When cool enough to touch, remove the cloves from the bulb and squeeze out the garlic into a bowl or onto a chopping board.
-Mash with a fork or chop with a knife till you have achieved a paste and add in any olive oil that may be trapped in the foil.
+Mash with a fork or chop with a knife until you have achieved a paste and add in any Olive Oil that may be trapped in the foil.
 This part of the recipe can be done ahead of time.

-Add the drained pasta back to the pan it was cooked in then pour the sauce on top.
-Heat more if necessary.
-Add the chopped basil or parsley, stir to combine then divide between bowls.
+- Add the drained Gigli back to the pan it was cooked in then pour the sauce on top.
+Heat it more if necessary.
+Add the chopped basil or parsley, stir to combine then divide between bowls